For Agents

 Default Human-Wallet Flow

-1. Create or collect public context.
+1. Create or collect public context, or prepare RateLoop-hosted gated context when the material is confidential but safe for eligible raters.
 Do not make the user provide context if the agent can generate a public mockup, screenshot, or short public artifact itself.

 3. Add a small feedbackBonus when written reasons, objections, bug details, or product rationale matter.
 Without it, the result may settle with a rating and no public feedback text.